tilman151/tilman151.github.io/_drafts/Kotlin-DSL-for-DL4J.md

 ```

 The Lambda expression with the layer's `Builder` as the receiver lets us again conveniently configure the layer.
-Our example has is now completely transformed:
+Our example has now completely transformed:

 ```kotlin
 val conf = sequential( {